kmclaughlinphd/autominer/README.md

 1) Determine your hashrates, via benchmarking or just use whattomine.com defaults; put those values into hashrates.csv.
 If you want to disable a particular algo, enter the hashrate as zero.

 2) Set up wallets/pools.
 Coinomi and Jaxx support a lot of coins.
 For the others, you should install the "official" wallet clients, e.g., ZCL, GBX, HAL.
-For pools, I like altminer.net, miningpoolhub.com, and suprnova.cc; though making accounts on the latter is a pain in the ass.
+For pools, I like altminer.net (RIP), miningpoolhub.com, and suprnova.cc; though making accounts on the latter is a pain in the ass.

 3) Get your miners set up.
 I typically use the following miners:
 Equihash -- ewbf_zec_miner_034b (https://github.com/nanopool/ewbf-miner/releases)
-Ethash -- open source miner (https://github.com/ethereum-mining/ethminer/releases) -- don't trust Claymore, shit is sketchy AF and closed source.
+Ethash -- open source miner (https://github.com/ethereum-mining/ethminer/releases), or Claymore.
-Mostly everything else -- ccminer222 (https://github.com/tpruvot/ccminer/releases)
+XMR -- xmr-stak, or wait for future ccminer release Mostly everything else -- ccminer (https://github.com/tpruvot/ccminer/releases)

 4) Configure your minecmd.csv; I provided an example in the repo.
 You obviously need to provide your own command lines based on your set up.
 Make sure you type the algos in *exactly* as they appear in the whattomine.com json file (case insensitive), else it will be ignored.